sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 # Sourcegraph Cloud

-Sourcegraph Cloud is a single-tenant cloud (formerly known as managed instances).
-Cloud instances are private, dedicated Sourcegraph instances provisioned and managed by Sourcegraph.
+Sourcegraph Cloud is a single-tenant cloud solution.
+Cloud instances are private, dedicated instances provisioned and managed by Sourcegraph.
+Sourcegraph Cloud was formerly known as managed instances.

 Sourcegraph provisions each instance in a completely isolated and secure cloud infrastructure.
 Access is restricted to only your organization through your SSO provider of choice.
 Enterprise VPN is available upon request.